ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

 The `protocol` argument in the connect method will be one of `amp-access` or `amp-subscriptions`.

 The `config` argument in the `connect` method will contain the original document config with `iframeVars` replace with the map of resolved AMP variables.
 See [Access URL Variables](../../amp-access.md#access-url-variables) for more details.
-For instance, for the example above the `config` value could look like this:
+For instance, for the example, using `amp-access`, above the `config` value could look like this:

 ```
 {